sudheermuthyala/AWS/aws-glue/README.md

 - crawler is nothing but a program that connects to a data store May be a source or in target progresses through priorities list of classifiers to determing the schema for the data
 - Then it creates meta data tables  in data calalogu **Database**
-- Database is a s
+- Database is a set of